 My research and teaching interests focus on political economy and international economics.
-Some of my work has been published in the American Political Science Review, American Economic Journal – Macroeconomics, Review of Economics and Statistics, and the Journal of Law, Economics, and Organization.
+My work is interdisciplinary and has been published in various peer-reviewed journals, including the American Political Science Review, American Economic Journal – Macroeconomics, Review of Economics and Statistics, Quarterly Journal of Political Science, and Journal of Law, Economics, and Organization.

+I completed my doctoral training at the University of Chicago and studied math and economics as an undergraduate at Northwestern University.
 Prior to joining the faculty at Princeton, I was a Prize Research Fellow at Nuffield College, Oxford University.
-I spent the 2016-2017 academic year as the William C. Bark National Fellow at the Hoover Institute.
+I spent the 2016-2017 academic year as the William C. Bark National Fellow at the Hoover Institute and most recently was a Visiting Fellow at the Oxford Centre of Islamic Studies.
 Before transitioning to academia, I spent a few years as an international and macroeconomist at the White House Council of Economic Advisers and the Federal Reserve Bank of Chicago.

 In my free time, I like to run, hike, travel, and support Arsenal FC.